What is Mudra Loan?

 Business owners looking for more comprehensive financing solutions may also consider MSME loans, which support a broader range of small and medium enterprise activities.

-While this scheme does offer financing, an unsecured business loan from Bajaj Finance may give you access to a higher sanction.
+While this scheme does offer financing, an business loan from Bajaj Finance may give you access to a higher sanction.
 On meeting the simple criteria and furnishing minimal documentation, you can get approved for up to Rs.
 80 lakh* in under 48 hours.

 *inclusive of insurance premium, VAS charges, documentation charges, Flexi fees, and processing fees.